Meet Daniel Onyango.

 As his skills increased, so did Hitbox’s reputation in their community.
 Gradually, word of their talent spread, and other Kiberan artists started coming to them seeking affordable studio space, a new beat, or a sleek music video for their latest track.
 So Daniel returned to his YouTube tutorials, mastering new film production techniques, like how to operate a Steadicam.

 “Just like I struggled, there are upcoming artists from Kibera who can’t afford studio time.
-So we’ll let them record for free.”
+So we’ll let them record for free of charge.”

 Today, Hitbox Collective is a hub for artists of all sorts in Kibera: cinematographers, rappers, musicians, producers, visual artists, and more.
 Their videos have thousands of views on YouTube, and they’ve been featured on radio and TV programs throughout Kenya.
 But that doesn’t mean that Daniel is done growing.